-While we haven't been able to test the Xbox One X out for ourselves, thanks to Microsoft's E3 briefing we have a pretty good idea of the sort of performance layers can expect from it.
+Thanks to Microsoft's E3 briefing we have a pretty good idea of the sort of performance layers can expect from the Xbox One X.

 The company has made much of the console's 4K capabilities, and showed them off in Forza Motorsport 7, which it claimed was running in true 4K (including 4K assets) at a locked 60fps - a claim borne out by Digital Foundry's time with the hardware earlier in the year:

 Of course, this is a single first-party demo, perfectly optimised, but it shows off one of Microsoft's major goals for the One X: to produce native 4K at 60fps with overhead to spare.